mcgill-robotics/rover/localization/README.md

 ## Files
+Needed files are all found in RealSensor with the exceptions of ar_detector.py which is in the package artag_detection and rs_t265.launch which is in the realsense2_camera package provided by [IntelRealSense](https://github.com/IntelRealSense/realsense-ros).
 * Final_RealSensorEKF.py:
   * Contains an Extended Kalman Filter (EKF), subscribes to various topics for measurement data
-	* Also contains a simple marker simulation for tracking position of the "rover" in RVIZ.
+  * Also contains a simple marker simulation for tracking position of the "rover" and tag** in RVIZ.
 * gpsSerialNode.py:
-	* GPS serial node provided by https://www.egr.msu.edu/classes/ece480/capstone/spring15/group14/uploads/4/2/0/3/42036453/wilsonappnote.pdf;
+  * GPS serial node provided [here](https://www.egr.msu.edu/classes/ece480/capstone/spring15/group14/uploads/4/2/0/3/42036453/wilsonappnote.pdf);
   * publishes topic _bu353_data_ --> NMEA sentence as a String which is then parsed in above file using pynmea2;
 * imuSerialNode.py:
   * Contains a serial ROS node made by Alex
   * publishes topic _um7_data_ --> IMU data as an array after reading String from Arduino's serial monitor
-*	**ar_detector.py**
+* **ar_detector.py***:
+  * May need to be changed depending on the competition we go to; currently tracks distance in x y and z between webcam and ARUCO tag.
+  * **Note:** Calibrate the camera used beforehand for best readings.
+This can be done following this [tutorial](https://docs.opencv.org/4.5.2/da/d13/tutorial_aruco_calibration.html)
+  * OpenCV Aruco Marker Detection [documentation](https://docs.opencv.org/4.5.2/d5/dae/tutorial_aruco_detection.html)

+## How to run
+After setting up sensors and cameras, simply run gpsSerialNode.py, imuSerialNode.py and launch rs_t265.launch using this command: roslaunch realsense2_camera rs_t265.launch.
+Finally, run Final_RealSensorEKF.py; can verify that it works properly by seeing output in the terminal.